humanmade/altis-cloud/docs/healthchecks.md

 } );
 ```

 ## Configuration

-Healthcheck behaviour is generally not user configurable, and is handled automatically for you by the Cloud module.
+Health check behaviour is generally not user configurable, and is handled automatically for you by the Cloud module.

-To disable the healthchecks, set `modules.cloud.healthcheck` to false:
+To disable the health checks, set `modules.cloud.healthcheck` to false:

 ```json
 {